-“Exfoliation is the process of removing the oldest dead skin cells on the skin’s top outermost layer.
-There are two types of exfoliation: Mechanical— which involves scrubbing skin with an abrasive product like microfiber cloths, beads, a brush, sugar, or salt — and chemical — which involves the use of salicylic acid, glycolic acid, citric acid, alpha hydroxyl acids, beta hydroxyl acids, or enzymes.
-As we age, the rate of cellular turnover decreases, making our skin appear dull.
-Exfoliating helps remove the dead skin buildup on surface skin to reveal younger skin cells.
-It’s the single easiest way to achieve radiant and glowing skin!”
+According to Dr. Engelman, exfoliation is the process of removing old, dead skin cells on the skin’s outermost layer.
+“There are two types of exfoliation,” she says, “mechanical — which involves scrubbing skin with an abrasive product like microfiber cloths, beads, a brush, sugar or salt — and chemical — which involves the use of salicylic acid, glycolic acid, citric acid, alpha-hydroxy-acids, beta-hydroxy-acids or enzymes.”
+As we age, the rate of cellular turnover decreases, making our skin appear dull, which is why both of these methods help remove the dead skin buildup on the surface to reveal younger skin cells.
+“It’s the single easiest way to achieve radiant and glowing skin!”

 Think you’ve gone overboard with your exfoliating?
 It’s possible, but don’t panic.
 Take a break from exfoliating for a little while until your skin calms down.
 Avoid using any products that may cause irritation.
-If you’ve exfoliated to the point of bleeding or blistering, make an appointment with your dermatologist ASAP to discuss more treatment options.
+If you’ve exfoliated to the point of bleeding or blistering, make an appointment with your dermatologist to discuss more treatment options.